-#include <sys/gdlextcb.h>

-#include <fcntl.h>

-fp\open (path, oflags, cmode, ext, segflag, fpp)
+#include <sys/gdlextcb.h> #include <fcntl.h> fp\open (path, oflags, cmode, ext, segflag, fpp)

 path Consists of a character string containing the /dev special file name of the GDLC device manager, with the name of the communications device handler appended.
 The format is shown in the following example: /dev/dlcether/ent0 Specifies a value to set the file status flag.
 The GDLC oflags device manager ignores all but the following values: O RDWR Open for reading and writing.
 This must be set for GDLC or the open will not be successful.
 O\NDELAY, O\NONBLOCK Subsequent writes return immediately if no resources are available.
 The calling process is not put to sleep.
 Specifies the O\CREAT mode parameter.
 This is ignored cmode by GDLC. ext Specifies the extended kernel service parameter.
 This is a pointer to the dlc\open\ext extended I/O structure for open subroutines.
-The argument for this parameter must be in the kernel space. "open Subroutine Extended Parameters for DLC" AIX Version 6.1 Technical Reference: Communications Volume 1 provides more information on the extension parameter.
+The argument for this parameter must be in the kernel space. "open Subroutine Extended Parameters for DLC"AIX Version 7.1 Technical Reference: Communications, Volume 1 provides more information on the extension parameter.
 Specifies the segment flag indicating where the path segflag parameter is located: FP\SYS The path parameter is stored in kernel memory.
-FP\USR The path parameter is stored in application memory.
+FP\USR fpp memory.

 Specifies the returned file pointer.
-This parameter is

-subsystem to be the file pointer for this open subroutine.
+This parameter is passed by reference and updated by the file I/O subsystem to be the file pointer for this open subroutine.